Research

 The field

 Longitudinal administrative micro data of the Italian academic population have been accessed with the agreement and support of the Italian Ministry of University and Research (Ministero dell’Università e della Ricerca: MUR).
-The data include demographic and work-related information, as well as individual productivity based on the National Scientific Qualification (ASN), and they have been enriched with web-scrapped information on organizational performance indicators.
-On the Swiss side, and for the first time, two academic organizations – the University of Lausanne and the University of Geneva – have provided the microdata regarding their academic work-force through time.
-Such data contain detailed demographic and work-related information and will be enriched with web-scrapped information on individual productivity.
-The two datasets will be analyzed with advanced longitudinal methods.
-On a more descriptive level, WIRED can count on the data provided by the FSO (Federal Statistical Office) on the whole academic Swiss population which have been analyzed through descriptive statistics in order to understand the general trends of the workforce at the national level.
+The register data include demographic and work-related information, including individual productivity based on the National Scientific Qualification (ASN), and they have been enriched with web-scrapped information on organizational performance.
+Such a rich dataset allows, for the first time, to measure the gender gap in recruitment among early-careers positions in Italy, that is the likelihood, for a post-doc, to become assistant professor.
+On the Swiss side, two academic organizations – the University of Lausanne and the University of Geneva – have provided the microdata regarding their academic work-force through time containing detailed demographic and work-related information.
+The two datasets are analyzed with advanced longitudinal methods.
+On a more descriptive level, WIRED can count on the data provided by the FSO (Federal Statistical Office) on the whole academic Swiss population which allows to understand the general trends of the workforce at the national level.

 The results